graeme-a-stewart/atlasgit/README.md

 Main scripts:

+`cmaketags.py` - Parses a CMake release to obtain the SVN tag content for importing into git.

-`atlastags.py` - Parses NICOS tag files to understand the SVN tag content of ATLAS releases and prepare lists of SVN tags to import into git
+`cmttags.py` - Parses NICOS tag files to understand the SVN tag content of CMT built releases to import into git

 `asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on
 import branch(es)